 Perhaps it’s the prevalence of the current tap and swipe mentality that makes us so fickle—or just a bad case of the grass is always greener—but it’s becoming increasingly difficult to keep patients loyal to one doctor or practice.
 Fortunately, there is plenty you can do to keep your patients happy and satisfied.
-Here are five tips that will keep patients coming back to your practice.
+Here are five tips that your surgical practice can implement to increase patient retention.

+The first step for how to increase patient retention is to get your patients in the door and not make them wait for weeks or months to get an appointment.
 When people have an urgent question, peace of mind and reassurance is often more important than meeting with the most reputable doctor.
-While it’s gratifying to be a busy doctor with scores of patients lining up for an appointment; there’s nothing patients hate more than having to wait weeks for a consult.
-If an appointment is harder to score than a table at the best restaurant in town, patients are going to head over to a practice where the doctors are available without weeks or even months of waiting.
+While it’s gratifying to be a busy doctor with scores of patients lining up for an appointment,; there’s nothing patients hate more than having to wait weeks for a consult.
+If an appointment is harder to score than a table at the best restaurant in town, patients are going to head over to a practice where the doctors are more available.

 Don’t underestimate the power of good bedside manner from everyone in the practice, from the receptionist to the medical staff.
 Politeness, friendliness and above all, compassion, go a long way in keeping patients happy—no matter who they encounter.
-In fact, according to a study published in the Journal of Medical Practice Management, the nearly unanimous consensus in terms of impact on patient satisfaction, is that the waiting room experience trumps the exam room.
+In fact, according to a study published in the Journal of Medical Internet Research, the top indicator for the majority of patients’ satisfaction level is the degree of friendliness they encounter during their visit.

-One of the most daunting things for any patient about to embark on surgery or further treatment is a lack of knowledge about the process.
+One critical tip for how to improve patient satisfaction on a surgery floor is to mentally step into the shoes of the patients themselves.
+It is incredibly daunting for a patient who is about to undergo surgery or further treatment to feel uninformed about the process.
 To keep patients happy and satisfied, the surgeon needs to explain the whole process clearly and simply.

 Patients need to know the surgeon will be with them every step of the way—especially immediately following a procedure.
 Doctors should welcome questions, explain why a particular course of action has been chosen and what the treatment involves.
 In order to manage patients’ expectations for post-op, surgeons should describe the recovery process, including any problems/symptoms the patient may encounter after surgery.